Ko leads in Texas after losing No. 1 spot in women's ranking - WHIZ News

 “Feel comfortable staying in the house,” Chun said.
 “It’s the first time to be like home during the tournament week and playing like tournament.
 So it feel a little different, but it’s really good.
 I’m so happy to play with my fans and my friends and my neighbors here.”

-Lee6 recently moved to Irving.
-She won the 2019 U.S. Women’s Open for her lone LPGA Tour title.
+Lee6 won the 2019 U.S. Women’s Open for her lone LPGA Tour title.

 “These days my feel is not best, but I’m trying my best every day,” Lee6 said.
 “I played well today.”